readium/swift-toolkit/docs/Migration Guide.md

 ## Unreleased

+### ZIPFoundation replaces Minizip

+The default `ZIPArchiveOpener` is now using ZIPFoundation instead of Minizip, with improved performances when reading ranges of `stored` ZIP entries.

+If you use Carthage, remove `Minizip.xcframework` from your dependencies and add `ReadiumZIPFoundation.xcframework` instead.
+No changes are needed when using Swift Package Manager or CocoaPods.

 ### CocoaPods dependencies

 Some CocoaPods dependencies are now part of the official trunk and handled automatically.
 You must remove the custom declarations from your `Podfile`: